MerlinB/planter/README.md

 - `keyPath: string` - For setting the keyPath manually.
 Default is `m/0`.
 - `safe: boolean` - Use OP_FALSE for scripts.
 False by default.

+Successfully creating nodes returns an object that contains the new nodes `address`, `id` and `txid`.

 ## Traversing the Metanet